-When loaded, it asks for the user’s consent before starting mining:
+When loaded, it asks for the user’s consent before starting to mine:

-However, not all people read or understood this pop-up warning — click on “Allow for this session” and then they were surprised to find out their computer was slower or their devices were warming up or their battery was draining faster.
-So for these users, this script was PUA – a Potentially Unwanted Software.
+However, not all people read or understood this pop-up warning.
+They clicked on “Allow for this session” and then they were surprised to find out their computer was slower, their devices were warming up, or their battery was being drained faster.
+So for these users, this script was PUA – a potentially unwanted application.